AquaDraco/UnityStationWiki/Troubleshooting.md

  #### I get black fonts in game window after making a build, what do I do?
 > Press Ctrl+S, that will fix it.
-Don't start game in editor before that.
+Don't start game in editor before that as it will mess up item placement.

  #### Help!
 I can't move after updating
 > Press escape, go to settings, reset keybinds to default and save